-A disease resembling the defunct 'epizootic," is spreading among the pecple of Sumter; five persons having already fallen victims to it.
+A disease resembling the defunct "epizootic," is spreading among the people of Sumter; five persons having already fallen victims to it.

-James Laurie, private, Troop G, 7th Regiment United States Cavalry, native of Galashiels, Scotland, died at New berry, a few days ago.
+James Laurie, private, Troop G, 7th Regiment United States Cavalry, native of Galashiels, Scotland, died at Newberry, a few days ago.

-Auction Sales
+Auction Salos.

-Oil Paintings, &c.
-BY THOMAS STEEN THIS [Saturday] EVENING, at 73 o'clock, at my Auction Room, will be sold, A lot of Oil Paintings and Mans.
+oil Paintings, &c.
+BY THOMAS STEEN.

+THIS [Saturday] EVENING, at 7j o'clock, at my Auction Room, will be sold, A lot of Oil Paintings and Maps.
 Also, a lot of Magazines, Papers and Second-hand Books.
+March 9 the usual hour, All that PLANTATION, belonging to the estate of Thomas Davis, known as the "Swamp Place," containing 4,000 acres, more or less, situated or the Congarce River; twelve miles below Columbia, and bounded by the lands of Lykes, Speigner, Gilmore and estate of Beckhain.
+The said Plantation contains a large quantity of first class Cotton and Provision Lands and most admirably adapted to raising stock.